spunkygames/esprunki/README.md

 ## What is ESprunki? <a name="what-is-esprunki"></a>

 ESprunki is a dynamic online experience offering an entertaining and engaging adventure.
-For related experiences, also check out [Spunky Game](https://medium.com/@spunky-game/spunky-game-c3a398492b22), [Spunki](https://medium.com/@spunky-game/sprunki-107a00541021), and [Spunky](https://medium.com/@spunky-game/spunky-f959485459a3).
+For related experiences, also check out [Spunky Game medium](https://medium.com/@spunky-game/spunky-game-c3a398492b22), [Spunki medium](https://medium.com/@spunky-game/sprunki-107a00541021), and [Spunky medium](https://medium.com/@spunky-game/spunky-f959485459a3).

 ---